The 2016 Arctic Workshop was held on April 01-03, 2016 in Boulder, Colorado.

-The 44th Annual International Arctic Workshop will be held 15-16 March 2014 on the campus of the University of Colorado at Boulder.
+The 44th Annual International Arctic Workshop was held 15-16 March 2014 on the campus of the University of Colorado at Boulder.
 Please join our annual gathering of friendly arctic researchers.

 Registration & Abstracts due